MicrosoftDocs/learn/learn-pr/azure/ha-application-storage-with-grs/includes/3-exercise-create-storage-account.md

 [!include[](../../../includes/azure-sandbox-activate.md)]

-1. Run the following command in the Cloud Shel, to create a storage account for the EasyHealthCare application.
+1. Run the following command in the Cloud Shell, to create a storage account for the EasyHealthCare application.

     ```bash
     STORAGEACCT=$(az storage account create \